rainmaker-9/innsight-task/README.md

 composer update
 ```

 Copy `env` to `.env` and tailor for your app, specifically the baseURL.
-Configure your database credentials in `app\Config\Database.php`
+Configure your database credentials either in `.env` file or in `app\Config\Database.php` file.

 After composer is finished installing required dependencies, run following command in same window: